r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

       At this stage we need to port our post-module to the rigth location inside metasploit directory structure, reload the database with the new module and load/run the module.

+      HINT: reloading our module to msfdb will reveal us any syntax error commited.

 #### port module to msf database
 `cp linux_hostrecon.rb /usr/share/metasploit-framework/modules/post/linux/gather/linux_hostrecon.rb`
 #### rebuild msfdb database (database.yml)